AdaptiveCity/adaptivecity.github.io/README.md

 # Setting up a local view/edit system with Jekyll

-Note this is not **essential** for a basic edit of the content.
-I.e. you can simply `git clone` the repo, make some simple text edits, and push the result back up to GitHub.
+Note this is not **essential** for a basic edit of the content e.g. you could just use the GitHub website to edit a file.
 However, if you run Jekyll locally (i.e. the same software GitHub is using to generate the GitHub Pages) you can view the web content locally as you edit.

 ## Installing Jekyll with Docker